 Project managers are obsessed with Gantt charts.
 And it’s easy to see why: They’re a simple yet battle-tested tool used to visualize time and resources throughout a given project.
 You take the duration of each task in a project, add any dependencies, and voila!
 You have yourself a clear path of progression that can be followed even through the messiest of projects.

 But as a project management newbie, you might have a few questions: How do I read and interpret the different elements of a Gantt chart?
 How does a Gantt chart work?
-And why should I use a Gantt chart instead of other project visualization tools?
+And why should I use a Gantt chart for service resource planning instead of other project visualization tools?
 We’ll answer these questions and more in our beginner’s guide on how to use a Gantt chart for project management.

 How to read a Gantt chart